ChrisMuir/MMA-Data-Scrape/README.md

 Instructions
 ------------

-Unzip folder `mma_scrape` to your current working directory.
+Save folder `mma_scrape` to your current working directory.
 There are two scrape files (`0-wiki_ufcbouts.R` and `1-wiki_ufcfighters.R`), file `0` must be run prior to running file `1`.
 The two function files provide functions used for scraping and are sourced at the top of each of the scrape files.
 The output of each scrape file is a dataframe saved as an .RData file to the folder `mma_scrape`.
+If the ufcbouts scrape file has been run in the past and the output .RData file exists in the directory `mma_scrape`, then running ufcbouts again will ONLY scrape new fight records that have been added to Wikipedia since the last time the script was run, appends the new records to the boutsdf dataframe and saves it back to the same .RData file.

 Notes
 -----

 The majority of the code is performing text clean up, text extraction, tidying variables and creating new feature variables.
-I'm planning on add more to this in the near future (scraping historical judging data for all MMA fights, merging of datasets, date specific scraping to allow for updating an existing scraped dataset).
+I'm planning on add more to this in the near future (scraping historical judging data for all MMA fights, merging of datasets).

 List of Variables Within the Output DF From Each Scrape File
 -------------